fluxninja/aperture/docs/content/concepts/agent-group.md

 defined under the same agent group.

 In DaemonSet mode, the agent group name is typically based on the Kubernetes cluster name.
-This ensures that all agents deployed on each node of the cluster belong to the same agent group.
+This ensures that all Agents deployed on each node of the cluster belong to the same agent group.

 :::note

-The agent group can be configured during agent installation.
+The agent group can be configured during Agent installation.
 Refer to the [agent config](../reference/configuration/agent.md#agent-info-config) for more details.